 Art for the Magical Thinker

 Our presence on the Earth produces ripples of causal effects, radiating outward from the center of each being, affecting our communities and institutions on all levels.
 These tremors are then reflected back at us through social and physical environments, accumulating ever greater resonances over time.
-We mirror perceived surroundings, experiencing a distortion of the real in infinitely complex and undulating exchanges.
-Accustomed to living in this hall of mirrors, what happens when we pause to alter the flow of unconsciously occurring story cycles?
+We mirror our perceived surroundings, experiencing a distortion of the real in infinitely complex and undulating exchanges.
+Accustomed to living in this hall of mirrors, what happens when we pause to alter the flow of our unconsciously occurring story cycles?
 Through careful use of materials and symbolism, my work is an experiment in inducing modest transformation through a cultivated relationship with art.

 To test my theories, I employ a variety of surfaces like copper, stoneware and hardwood panels, to investigate how symbols can act as localized attractors for the change we want to see.
 The solutions to issues of social and ecological justice are inextricably linked to our immediate environment and how we relate to the concept of wholeness.
-Our problems can’t be solved by algorithms, they must be carefully explored through intuitive social connections.
+Our problems can’t be solved by algorithms, they must be carefully explored through intuitive and emotional connections.
 Rather than relying on the utility of logic boards to do the heavy lifting for us, we must reacquaint ourselves with a sense of mystery.
 Each talisman and warding tile we create is a seed, intended grow and flower into it’s own energy attractor for good in the world.